 It’s many people’s worst nightmare.
 You spend years carefully squirrelling away your money, only for a financial firm to go bust, taking your hard-earned savings with it.

-The financial crisis which first unfolded in 2008 saw five UK banks fail, which affected more than four million people’s accounts.
+Rising interest rates and current economic uncertainty, along with fears of a looming recession, may be bringing back unsettling memories of the 2008 financial crisis.
+Although the strains we’re facing today are very different, it’s perfectly understandable to feel worried.
+The last recession saw five UK banks fail, which affected more than four million people’s accounts.
 Thankfully, the Financial Services Compensation Scheme (FSCS) stepped in to compensate these account holders with around £20.4 billion.

 If you’re worried about what would happen to your cash if your bank or savings provider were to fold, don’t panic, as the FSCS can provide valuable protection.
 Here, we walk you through how the FSCS works, what level of compensation it offers, and how to access this safety net, if needed.